 - Reporting hate crime and harassment:

 · Report to non-profit organizations doing advocacy work with policy makers.
 We need the data.
-Two organizations collecting the information below:
+Three organizations collecting the information below:

 2. Community organizations holding online meetings, events, meditation in the upcoming week.

 · Thursday, March 26th 4pm PST.
 Asian American Writer’s Workshop is hosting a virtual poetry reading. https://www.facebook.com/AsianAmericanWritersWorkshop/